-ED is a treatable medical condition that is not related to masculinity or sexual prowess.
-Men who have ED symptoms should consult with a doctor.
+ED is potentially a treatable medical condition and is not related to masculinity or sexual prowess.

 Psychological Causes of ED

-Men who suffer from clinical depression or chronic stress many become impotent.
+Men who suffer from clinical depression, anxiety, chronic stress, or who are experiencing challenges in their relationship with their partner, may have erectile difficulties.
 Some of the medications that treat depression can also contribute to the problem.
 The inability to perform sexually can cause further anxiety and depression, creating a downward spiral.

 Biological Causes of ED

-Health conditions that affect circulation, structural anomalies in the penis, certain neurological conditions can cause impotence.
-The chart here lays out potential biological reasons for a man’s erectile dysfuntion.
+Health conditions or lifestyle choices that affect blood circulation, structural anomalies in the penis, certain neurological conditions, hormonal deficiencies, and medication side effects, can all contribute to erectile dysfunction.
+The chart below lays out examples of potential biological reasons for a man’s erectile dysfunction.